 Cut 1-inch squares from orange, red, blue, and purple paper.

-Glue the squares to the paper leaving some of the black showing.
-You might have to cut some of the squares so that they fit on the coat shape.
+Glue the squares to the paper, leaving some black showing.
+You might have to cut some squares so that they fit on the coat shape.

 In Genesis 37:3 it says that Jacob made Joseph's coat.
 It was a gift of love and was very special.
 Jacob put a lot of work and preparation into making it.